HaydenDekker/finance-cash-flow/README.md

 - (complete) Display monthly net position
 - (complete) View - Historical summary - Initially a table will do.
 Stacked Bar chart for individual categories, line chart for total expense.

-Tests for `forcasts`
+Tests for `forecasts`
--  Can assign categorised transactions to a forcast group.
+-  (completed) Can assign categorised transactions to a forecast group.
--  Can detect latest expense in a group, can carry that forward by month.
+-  (completed) Can detect latest expense in a group, can carry that forward by month.

+Test for UI review
+- show list of categorised transactions for a given month when clicking the grid cell on the budgeter view.

 ## Future Goals